 The Changing Landscape of Sustainability Certifications

-The sustainability certification landscape has evolved rapidly in recent years.
+The sustainability certification landscape has undergone rapid evolution in recent years.
 Over 450 different schemes now operate across nearly 200 countries and 25 industry sectors.
 This dramatic growth reflects increasing societal pressure on companies to improve their environmental and social performance.
 Sustainability researchers Mori Junior, Franks and Ali note that these certification schemes have emerged in response to increasing societal concerns.
-People worry about environmental destruction, human rights, pollution, and social inequalities.
+People are concerned about environmental destruction, human rights violations, pollution, and social inequalities.

 However, the proliferation of free and low-cost certification options has created new complexities for employers to navigate.
 Paid certification programs often involve rigorous third-party auditing and verification.
 Free certifications lack such oversight.
 This can lead to questions about their credibility and value.